Blog / Marketing tips / How to Work From Home Effectively

 Whether you work from home for your primary job or just want to add some structure while working on your side-hustle, we want to make this experience as productive and positive as possible for you.

 So here are some tips the Printful team uses when working from home.
-Incorporate our working from home advice into your workflow and watch your stress levels fall and your productivity rise!
+Incorporate this working from home advice into your workflow and watch your stress levels fall and your productivity rise!

 Working remotely has its perks, most of which relate to saving time and alleviating stress.